JulioJu/AndroidTaquinGame/README.md

     https://developer.android.com/reference/android/app/Activity, even if is
     not the same class.
 AppCompatActivity is added in version 25.1.0.
 Maybe **do not compile for version lower than 25.1.0**.
 TODO confirm that.

+## Square board prototype

+* File that draw a square board in a console.
+For prototypage.
+* Each square have a north, east, south, west square (or null).
+* It's constructs with recursivity.
+* Actually, square.north and square.west is always `null` (problematic).